Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: RoboBench

 \textbf{Perception Reasoning}: Accurate perception is essential for reliable planning and execution.
 We construct datasets across four aspects: robotic-centric, using real robot data with type and view metadata for template-based QA; object-centric, combining curated static attributes~\cite{gao2024physically} with GPT-generated functional properties and distractors; scene-centric, leveraging Gemini-segmented video steps for temporal grounding, together with manual annotations of relative positions and keypoint changes for spatial and causal reasoning; and task-centric, with human-labeled bounding boxes linking long-horizon instructions to target objects.
 All data are standardized into multiple-choice QA.

-\textbf{Generalized Planning}: We build a planning pool from high-quality robotic videos~\cite{open_x_embodiment_rt_x_2023, lin2024dsl, liu2024rdt, liu2024aligningcyberspacephysical, fang2023rh20t, wu2024robomind, mu2023embodiedgpt, yang2024thinkingspacemultimodallarge}, extracting frame sequences as standardized inputs.
+\textbf{Generalized Planning}: We build a planning pool from high-quality robotic videos~\cite{open_x_embodiment_rt_x_2023, lin2024dsl, liu2024rdt, liu2024aligningcyberspacephysical, fang2023rh20t, wu2024robomind, mu2023embodiedgpt, yang2024thinkingspacemultimodallarge}, as standardized inputs.
 Gemini~\cite{comanici2025gemini2.5} generates structured annotations—task summaries, step-wise instructions with timestamps, and metadata (objects, actions, scenes, embodiments)—which are refined by human annotators.
-Each step is then mapped into function templates (e.g., pick\_up(object), move\_to(object, target)) grouped into manipulation or navigation skill lists~\cite{cheng2024videgothinkassessingegocentricvideo}, guiding models toward structured plan generation.
-Evaluation covers three types~\cite{sermanet2024robovqa}: (1) Q1: long-horizon planning, predicting the full action sequence from the first frame and instruction; (2) Q2: next-step planning, forecasting the (n+1)-th step from prior steps; and (3) Q3: task state estimation, deciding whether a given subtask has been completed.
+Each step is then mapped into function templates (e.g., pick\_up(object), move\_to(object, target)) grouped into manipulation or navigation skill lists~\cite{cheng2024videgothinkassessingegocentricvideo} for structured plan generation.
+Evaluation covers three types~\cite{sermanet2024robovqa}: (1) Q1: long-horizon planning, predicting the full action sequence from the first frame; (2) Q2: next-step planning, forecasting the (n+1)-th step; and (3) Q3: task state estimation, deciding whether a subtask is completed.

 \textbf{Affordance Prediction}: Affordances refine high-level subgoals into spatial cues for low-level execution~\cite{liu2024moka}.
 From the planning pool, representative frames are sampled and annotated with three types of affordance: static (contact points), dynamic (motion trajectories), and mobile (base positions).
-Models predict the corresponding point or trajectory given the task instruction.
+Each annotated affordance is then cast into a multiple-choice question in which the model selects, given the task instruction, the correct contact point, motion trajectory, or base position from scene-grounded candidate options.

 \textbf{Failure Analysis}: It evaluates whether models can detect and reason about errors during execution~\cite{liu2023reflect, duan2024aha}.
-Execution-level failures (e.g., position misalignment, trajectory deviations, gripper errors) are collected from RoboMIND~\cite{wu2024robomind} and labeled by experts, while planning-level failures are synthesized by perturbing correct instructions (wrong object, missing step, wrong order) due to lack of real-world planning failure data.
+Execution-level failures (e.g., position misalignment, trajectory deviations, gripper errors, premature release, and trajectory overshoot) are collected from real VLA rollouts in RoboMIND~\cite{wu2024robomind} and labeled by experts, so they reflect actual low-level execution failures rather than perturbations of successful trajectories.
+Because real high-level planning-failure data is scarce, planning-level failures follow the REFLECT-style protocol~\cite{liu2023reflect}: we perturb correct plans with canonical classes including wrong object, missing step, wrong order, and wrong condition, then manually verify that the injected failure is identifiable and task-relevant.